 In this context, the aim of this project is to create an empirically driven Bayesian model selection process for growth functions in a noisy environment.
 The selection process would first be created and validated on generated data, tested on one or multiple suitable datasets and evaluated with corresponding literature.
 Throughout this project, an emphasis will be put on biological models, particularly cell counting issues as described by Harris et al. (2016).
 However, this does not exclude other similar problems to be studied in this framework.

 A consequence of such a model selection would be to create a confidence interval through which one could evaluate the certainty of selecting a specific growth model over another.
-Through bayesian modelling, the parameter distributions will also be obtained and can serve for interpretation.
+Through Bayesian modelling, the parameter distributions will also be obtained and can serve for interpretation.

 The time plan and different milestones of the analysis are given in the Gantt chart figure 2.